 Become a Force for Environmental Public Health

 Develop your expertise to match your passion for environmental health with Kent State's convenient online Master of Public Health program.
 The affordable program combines asynchronous coursework and flexible scheduling that’s ideal for working professionals.
 You can complete your degree, working with the widely respected faculty at Kent State's College of Public Health, in as few as 24 months.
 Tailor the program to your strengths and professional interests by specializing in Health Policy and Management, Social and Behavioral Sciences, or Epidemiology.
-Schedule a call with an admissions outreach advisor to learn more about the program and how it can help you become a force for positive change in environmental public health.
+For those just starting out in public health, we also offer an online Bachelor of Science degree.
+Schedule a call with an admissions outreach advisor to learn more about the programs and how they can help you become a force for positive change in environmental public health.